ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/333000 Sanitary Sewerage.md

 ### DROP MANHOLES

-1. Provide outside drop sanitary manholes where shown on the drawings or where the elevation difference between the incoming invert and the springline of the outgoing pipe is greater than 2 feet.
+1. Provide outside drop sanitary manholes where shown on the drawings or where the elevation difference between the incoming invert and the spring-line of the outgoing pipe is greater than 2 feet.
 1. Provide drop manhole bases with integral 1-foot minimum overhanging base.
 1. Pre-cast outside drops will be considered on a case-by-case basis.
-1. Provide outside drop with the same size and type of pipe as the sewer, with a wye or tee into the manhole at the top on the line and grade of the sewer and a one-quarter bend with its invert into the manhole at the elevation of theoutlet pipe springline.
+1. Provide outside drop with the same size and type of pipe as the sewer, with a wye or tee into the manhole at the top on the line and grade of the sewer and a one-quarter bend with its invert into the manhole at the elevation of the outlet pipe spring-line.

 ### BOARD INSULATION

 1. Insulation shall be rigid, closed-cell extruded polystyrene insulation suitable for buried insulation.
 Individual boards shall have dimensions of 8’x4’x2”.
 1. Owens Corning, Dow Styrofoam, or approved equal.

-1. Tracer wire
+### Tracer wire

 1. Tracer wire shall be #10 solid copper wire with green insulated jacket.

-1. Locator tape
+### Locator tape

 1. Tape shall be detectable metallic locator tape, specifically manufactured for marking utilities with a minimum width of 6 inches and detectable at a depth of 18”.
-   1. Tape shall be marked “SEWER” and green colored.
+2. Tape shall be marked “SEWER” and green colored.

 ## Execution